caleighwlaz/Bookish/README.md

 # Senior Capstone Project: Bookish
-Created by Malia Porter and Caleigh Wlazlowski
+Created by Malia Porter and Caleigh Wlazlowski <br>
 (date)

 ## About